serimmmmm/openmusichistory/de_la_guerre_violin_soanatas.md

 Born:17 March 1665 Paris, France
 Died:27 June 1729 Paris, France
 Elisabeth Jacquet De La Guerre (1665-1729) is a French composer.
 She recognized from an early age as a virtuoso harpsichordist, she was also highly skilled in improvisation.
-In addition, she was an active composer who engaged with a wide range of genres that were popular in France at the time.
-Together with François Couperin, she made a significant contribution to the development of French harpsichord music.
-[Couperin](couperin_chaconne.md)(1668-1733).
+In addition, she was an active composer who engaged with a wide range of genres that were popular in France at the time. Élisabeth Jacquet de La Guerre initially contributed to the development of French harpsichord music under the influence of [François Couperin](couperin_chaconne.md)(1668-1733). during the late 17th century.
+Later, in the early 18th century, she was influenced by the Italian composer [Arcangelo Corelli](A.Corelli.md)(1653-1713).
-Influenced by Corelli, she also played a role in introducing the Italian style into French music.
-[Corelli](A.Corelli.md)(1653-1713).

 ## List of works in table